iTwin/itwinjs-core/docs/changehistory/Roadmap.md

 ### Geolocation (general)

-- [X] Provide a method to access geolocation gcs definition for i model and context data horizontal and vertical
+- [X] Provide a method to access geolocation gcs definition for imodel and context data horizontal and vertical
 - [ ] Implement frontend reprojection when possible based on orbit gt implementation.
-- [ ] Implement backend of new geo coord service reprojection for complex gcs.
+- [ ] Implement client of new geo coord service.
-- [ ] Obtain geoid separation from new geo coord service.
+- [ ] Obtain geoid separation from new geo coord service client.
+- [ ] Complete system grid files in itwin-workspace support.

 ### iModel Transformations